Unboxed-Software/solana-course/content/anchor-cpi.md

 }
 ```

-`CpiContext::new` is used when a regular keypair is the signer for the CPI.
+You use `CpiContext::new` to construct a new instance when passing along the original transaction signature.

 ```rust
 CpiContext::new(cpi_program, cpi_accounts)